Harry Styles Reveals His ‘Wrong And Weird’ Dating Habit Ahead Of ‘Sign Of The Times’ Debut

-Harry Styles will drop his first solo single, “Sign of the Times,” is less than 24 hours, and what better way to drum up publicity for the song than by talking about his dating life?
+Harry Styles will drop his first solo single, “Sign of the Times,” in less than 24 hours, and what better way to drum up publicity for the song than by talking about his dating life?

 Earlier today, Harry Styles began promoting his new single by chatting with Radio 1 Breakfast Show host Nick Grimshaw, but the One Direction star didn’t just talk about “Sign of the Times.”
 Harry and Nick are good friends, so the radio host didn’t shy away from asking Harry a few personal questions.
 One of them was obviously if Harry is dating anyone, but the singer had no relationship news to share; his love life has suffered for his art.
 Harry simply hasn’t had time for romance because he’s been so busy working on his upcoming album and filming the movie Dunkirk.